 How to deal with anxiety in relationships.

-- Know there’s a purpose – The most important thing to know about anxiety is that it isn’t dangerous, and there’s nothing wrong with you if you feel it.
+The most important thing to know about anxiety is that it isn’t dangerous, and there’s nothing wrong with you if you feel it.
 If you’re worried about something, trust that there’s a reason for your concern.
 Anxiety is a signal that there’s something calling for your attention.
 There are wisdom and information in it.
 Once you accept that the uncomfortable feeling you’re having is purposeful, the next step might be easier to take.

 Think of our emotions as signals about how we are doing in relation to our hopes, desires, and goals – they’re the impetus for us to set things in balance and do what needs to be done to achieve it.